3DMIN/3DMIN.github.io/_build/mainboard.md

 *Mainboard with attached X-OSC.*

 ## Order pcb
-Both, the mainboard as well as the Capsense PCBs are multilayer cirquit boards and therefore cannot be etched at home.
-Download the corresponding KiCad files from the files section above and send them to a professional cirquit board manufacturer.
+Both, the mainboard as well as the capsense PCBs are multilayer circuit boards and therefore cannot be etched at home.
+Download the corresponding KiCad files from the files section above and send them to a professional circuit board manufacturer.

-The kicad files for the cirquit boards can be found in [this repository](https://github.com/3DMIN/pushpull-kicad).
+The kicad files for the circuit boards can be found in [this repository](https://github.com/3DMIN/pushpull-kicad).

 <div class="note">
 To simplify things, you may order the boards at <a href="http://eurocircuits.com">eurocircuits.com</a>, the same place we ordered ours, so you do not have to adjust anything to match the specs of the production company.